Biography of Congressman Jason Chaffetz

 Upon reading an article about Jon Huntsman, Jr. potentially running for Governor of Utah, Mr. Chaffetz sought to meet the man who had given so much to fight cancer.
 Through a mutual friend, a meeting was set up and Mr. Chaffetz eventually joined the Huntsman for Governor staff.
 Shortly thereafter, Mr. Chaffetz was named Campaign Manager.
 In a crowded field of contenders, Huntsman triumphed by running a well-organized, positive campaign and became Utah’s 16th Governor.
 The Governor invited Mr. Chaffetz to continue working with him as his Chief of Staff.

 Mr. Chaffetz used his time in the Governor’s Office to learn about the federal delegation and the issues that matter to the State of Utah.
-As Utah’s representative in Congress, he is committed to represent Utah to Washington, not Washington to Utah.
-Mr. Chaffetz made a commitment to voters in 2008 that he would seek to return this country to the core conservative principles of fiscal discipline, limited government, accountability and a strong national defense.
-As he concludes his second term, he has a distinguished record of promoting legislation to restore those values.
+As representative of Utah’s third Congressional district, he is committed to represent Utah to Washington, not Washington to Utah.